paulphys/nextjs-cron/README.md

 ## Next.js API routes

-[API routes](https://nextjs.org/docs/api-routes/introduction) and [Serverless functions](https://vercel.com/docs/serverless-functions/introduction) provide a straightforward solution to building your **API** with Next.js on Vercel.
+[API routes](https://nextjs.org/docs/api-routes/introduction) and [Serverless functions](https://vercel.com/docs/serverless-functions/introduction) provide a straightforward solution to building your API with Next.js on Vercel.
 Any file inside the folder `pages/api` is mapped to `/api/*` and will be treated as an API endpoint instead of a `page`.
-They are server-side only bundles and won't increase your client-side bundle size.
+If you are using serverless functions, regardless of the [Runtime](https://vercel.com/docs/runtimes), you would need to put the files into the `/api/` directory at your project's root.
 ### Authorization flow
 To securely trigger API routes and Serverless functions with Github Actions, you need to provide some sort of Authorization key in the header of your API call, which, when executed, gets compared to a corresponding key in your Next.js application.